 My Experience With Turkeys and Chickens Kept Together

 Although I was cautious about keeping different species of birds together, I read a comment on a homesteading forum from a woman who does just this.
-She claimed that putting acidified cooper sulfate in their drinking water will worm the whole flock, preventing the parasites that cause Blackhead disease.
+She claimed that putting acidified copper sulfate in their drinking water will worm the whole flock, preventing the parasites that cause Blackhead disease.
 Even better, she said that you can eat the eggs from your flock during this treatment.
 I was intrigued.

-Update: I kept turkeys in the same pen as my chickens on and off over 4 years with no sign of blackhead disease.
+Update: I kept turkeys in the same pen as my chickens on and off for over 4 years with no sign of blackhead disease.
 As I write this in April of 2018, I do not have any poultry.
-I have am planning to order chickens and turkeys to arrive this month and will try this again.
+I am planning to order chickens and turkeys to arrive this month and will try this again.

 I recently found more information when I read the following description for Acidified Cooper Sulfate in a large Hatchery’s catalog… (this description can no longer be found on their website.
 I don’t know if it was removed for liability reasons, or if there is new evidence suggesting that this treatment is not effective enough for them to keep the information on their site.)

 Blackhead disease can be a problem in turkeys, chukar, grouse, quail, partridge, pheasants, and peafowl but rarely in chickens.
 Chickens are often the carriers, thus the benefits of segregating birds by species as well as age.
 Caused by a protozoan, the symptoms include: increase thirst, decrease appetite, drowsiness, weakness, yellowish-brown, watery, or foamy droppings and the birds may become very thin.
-Pale yellow droppings in turkeys is almost always a sign of blackhead.
+Pale yellow droppings in turkeys are almost always a sign of blackhead.
 Birds contact the disease by eating earthworms which contain the cecal worm or by ingesting droppings from infected birds.
 Dosage 1/4 tsp per gallon of water.
 Poultry should be over 3 weeks of age.
 This medication must be administered in glass or plastic waterer.